Khadijah of the Maldives

 Khadeeja was the eldest daughter of Omar I of the Maldives.
-After the death of her father Sultan Omar in 1341, his son Ahmed Shihabuddine ascended the throne as Ahmed Shihabuddine of the Maldives.
+After the death of her father Sultan Omar, his son Ahmed Shihabuddine ascended the throne as Ahmed Shihabuddine of the Maldives.
 Khadija had her brother, the Sultan Ahmed Shihabuddine assassinated and took the throne for herself in 1347, becoming the first female ruler of Theemuge Dynasty.

 The army of the Sultana of Maldives consisted of a thousand men of foreign birth; some of them natives.
-They attend everyday to the hall of audience to salute her.
+They attended to the hall of audience every day to salute her.

 Biography

 First reign

 Khadijah was the eldest daughter of Sultan Omar I of the Maldives.
 According to Moroccan traveller Ibn Battuta, her Bengali grandfather, Sultan Salahuddin Salih al-Bangali, was the founder of the dynasty.
 She was also half-sister of Raadhafathi who succeeded her after her (Khadijah's) final reign.
-Her first accession to the throne was in 1347 after deposing her own brother, Sultan Ahmed Shihabuddine, which lasted until 1363.
+Her first accession to the throne was in 1347 after deposing her own brother, Sultan Ahmed Shihabuddine, which lasted until 1362.